New Car Insurance Grace Period: How Long Do You Have to Add a Car to Your Policy?

 Even if you're within the grace period, waiting too long to officially update your policy is risky.
 If you have an accident and your insurer hasn't been notified of the new vehicle, your claim could be delayed or disputed.
 A lapsed policy can make reinstating coverage and settling claims significantly more complicated.

 If the worst happens and your policy does lapse during this window, you may need to go through the car insurance reinstatement process — which can include fees and rate increases.
+You can also review what to do after a lapse for a step-by-step recovery plan.

 Compare Car Insurance Rates in Ohio